Formal Fashion for Men: A Guide on How to Dress Sharp for Any Occasion

 5. Funerals & Formal Memorials

-Keep it to a dark grey or black suit.
+Stick to dark grey or black suit.

 Final Tips for Looking Sharp